 Send your list submissions to firstname.lastname@example.org.

-Jokes Made by Robots, for Robots.
+Jokes Made by Robots,

 BY J. ALEX BOYD